Special Issues

 (This article belongs to the Special Issue: Advances in Eco-friendly Wood-Based Composites: Design, Manufacturing, Properties and Applications)

 Abstract In this work, the current status, technical capabilities, and development trends of the Chinese intelligent furniture industry were in focus.
 Based on combining a literature review with field investigations and analysis of major scientific research projects in Zhejiang Province, China, an in-depth overview and discussion about previous experience, features, technologies, products and control methods in the intelligent furniture industry in China were conducted.
 The key technologies in current Chinese intelligent furniture industry include embedded systems, sensors, short-range wireless communication, artificial intelligence and intelligent interaction techniques.
-This work also mentions the challenges and opportunities for the industry, pointing out how to… More >
+This work also mentions the challenges and opportunities for the More >

 Graphic Abstract